 The four residential quarters behind the Edisonstraat each are oriented on their own central courtyard.
 These green courtyards offer residents space to walk and bike, meet and greet; the car is banned.
 Quiet side streets with walking paths underneath trees are connected to a nearby park zone.
 These side streets also offer access to parking courts.
 Finally, between the streets, courts and housing blocks, alleys and gateways offer a pleasant network to wander around the four quarters of Celsius.

 The first residential quarter is as green as can be.
 Every space that has no infrastructural function, is filled with pollinator-friendly borders and trees, so in every season residents can enjoy colourful nature.
-Additionally facades and boundary partitions are greenified by climbing plants.
-The central building in the courtyard thus has a green appearance at all four sides.
+Additionally, facades and boundary partitions are greenified by climbing plants.
+The central building in the courtyard thus has a green appearance on all four sides.
 Fire escapes and parking courts all are planted as well.
 Finally, all residents can choose their own do-it-yourself kit with plants of their choice to give the front of their house a green touch.

 The second residential quarter celebrates Celsius’ hallmark as being an outdoor living room.
 The urban structure is conceptualised as the layout of a house.
 Three gates (the front door) lead to three smaller courts (the hall) that in their turn offer entrance to the central courtyard (the living room).
 This central court is decorated with a carpet of grass with trees.
 It is a relaxing space to hang out, have a picknick, or exercise.
 The houses facing the central courtyard have veranda’s that are greenified with climbing plants.
 These outdoor spaces are actively used by its residents in the same way as the lively front gardens did in the earlier days of Celsius.